sachin2smart/spring-rest/README.md

 # spring-rest
 Problems solved in spring-rest

-1. Can we have a single endpoint serving both GET & POST methods -->	Yes, we can have that.
+1. Can we have a single endpoint serving both GET & POST methods <br />
+-->	Yes, we can have that. <br />
-	Annottate both methods with @GetMapping() & @PostMapping with same path-url names at both the places
+	Annottate both methods with @GetMapping() & @PostMapping with same path-url names at both the places <br />

-2. Creation of a single endpoint to server both XML & JSON requests -->	Yes, it is possible
+2. Creation of a single endpoint to server both XML & JSON requests<br />
+-->	Yes, it is possible <br />
-	Add "jackson-dataformat-xml" dependency for conversion of JSON to XML (Version: 2.4.3) At Server Side:
+	Add "jackson-dataformat-xml" dependency for conversion of JSON to XML (Version: 2.4.3) <br />
+	At Server Side: <br />
-		Annotate a RestController class with @Provider annotation Specify consumer as method level :
+		Annotate a RestController class with @Provider annotation  <br />
+		Specify consumer as method level :  <br />
-			@Consumes({ MediaType.APPLICATION_XML, MediaType.APPLICATION_JSON})
+			@Consumes({ MediaType.APPLICATION_XML, MediaType.APPLICATION_JSON})  <br />
-		Specify producer as method level :
+		Specify producer as method level : <br />
-			@Produces({ MediaType.APPLICATION_XML, MediaType.APPLICATION_JSON})
+			@Produces({ MediaType.APPLICATION_XML, MediaType.APPLICATION_JSON})  <br />

-	At the client side:
+	At the client side: <br />
-		Keep the request body input in JSON or XML format as required.
+		Keep the request body input in JSON or XML format as required.  <br />
-		Add the "Accept" header with value as "application/xml" or "application/json" as per the requirement
+		Add the "Accept" header with value as "application/xml" or "application/json" as per the requirement  <br />

-	We can send an XML and can retrieve the JSON if required
+	We can send an XML and can retrieve the JSON if required  <br />